byterubpay/byterub-site/_posts/2016-05-22-logs-for-the-kovri-dev-meeting-held-on-2016-05-22.md

 **\<meeting-bot> [anonimal]** Can anyone read this?
 **\<meeting-bot> [anonimal]** Ok, so could we start small with a page on the website, or maybe subdomain/ and if things get bigger move onto another site?
 **\<fluffypony>** that would be my recommendation
-**\<fluffypony>** we start with a sub-section on the Monero site
+**\<fluffypony>** we start with a sub-section on the ByteRub site
 **\<fluffypony>** and forward the kovri site through to it
 **\<fluffypony>** if we feel the need later on we can create a separate site on its own
 **\<meeting-bot> [anonimal]** Ok, sounds good to me.
 Anyone else?
-**\<xmrpromotions>** Of the three options mentioned a separate site that matches the Monero site's look and feel may help draw a wider audience than a page on the Monero site while at the same time anyone who visits the Kovri page knows that Monero is associated with it
+**\<xmrpromotions>** Of the three options mentioned a separate site that matches the ByteRub site's look and feel may help draw a wider audience than a page on the ByteRub site while at the same time anyone who visits the Kovri page knows that ByteRub is associated with it
 **\<xmrpromotions>** It seems like a judgement call to me.
 Either plan sounds reasonable
 **\<fluffypony>** restarting meeting bot
 **\<fluffypony>** in fact, if you want to write up some content for me I'll do it on the plane on Tuesday